moonclerk/gatsby-starter-payments/README.md

 # gatsby-starter-moonclerk

-A Gatsby starter for creating SaS landing pages using MoonClerk to accept payments.
+A Gatsby starter for creating SaaS landing pages using MoonClerk to accept payments.
 Easily create lightning fast static landing pages for your ideas.
 This Gatsby starter

 ## ✨ Features